Kōkua Mau Videos

 Dr. Pat Nishimoto, Oncology Nurse Specialist at Tripler Army Medical Center for many decades recently (kinda) retired

-Sara-May J. Colón, Director Mission & Spiritual Care Adventist Health Castle
+Sara-May J. Colón, Director Mission & Spiritual Care, Adventist Health Castle

 Community Health Workers and how they can help in serious illness care